Electron Engine ™

 Please note, the final build needs a cover to make it safe.

 This is a modular tube test and burn in system.
 We sell this product is a kit.
-We supply the bare PCBs and most of the parts.
-It consists of:
+We supply the bare PCBs and almost all parts.
+What is not included is: The housing, Wires, Mains outlet plug, mains switch, anode voltage switch, a knob for the grid voltage potentiometer, and mounting screws.
+All other parts are included.

 The main purpose is to burn in the tubes and do functional testing.
 Each board is capable to burn in the tubes, and while doing so, observe plate current, for all tube sections simultaneously, by means of LED indicators for the current.